Jutta-Proto/protocol-bt-cpp/README.md

 When encoding data which should be written to Bluetooth characteristics, we again need the `key` we have obtained like described above.
 First we have to make sure, we set the first byte of your data to the `key` and then feed it to [`encDecBytes`](https://github.com/Jutta-Proto/protocol-bt-cpp/blob/0adb1ea802df13aac03262033706755f431f93b6/src/bt/ByteEncDecoder.cpp#L33-L47), like we have done for decoding.

+### Heartbeat
+The coffee maker stays initially connected for 20 seconds.
+After that it disconnects.
+To prevent this, we have to send at least every 10 seconds a heartbeat to it.
+The heartbeat is `0x007F80` encoded and the send to the `P Mode` Characteristic `5a401538-ab2e-2548-c435-08c300000710`.
+For example if the key is `42`, then the encoded data send should be `0x77656d` (without the `0x` ;) ).

 ## Bluetooth Characteristics

 ## Overview